MartinGuehmann/preselector/docs/quickguide.rst

   :width: 450
   :alt: preselection digest principle

 2. Choose the restriction enzymes you wish to include in the search.
-You can do this by selecting enzymes from the list using the errors (arrow 1, left panel).
-Alternatively, you can provide a text file containing the enzymes (arrow 2, and right panel).
+You can do this by selecting enzymes from the list using the errors.
+Alternatively, you can provide a text file containing the enzymes (format in right panel).
 The file should contain one enzyme per row, and unknown enzymes will be ignored.
-In addition, you can save the list of used enzymes for your documentation or later reuse (arrow 3).
+In addition, you can save the list of used enzymes for your documentation or later reuse.

-3. Click "Submit and Digest" to run the analysis.

 .. image:: images/workflow_02.png
   :width: 450
   :alt: preselection digest principle

+3. Click "Submit and Digest" to run the analysis.

 4. Your results will be displayed in the table below.
 The results are separated by cutting enzymes (b) and non-cutting enzymes (c) for every sequence provided.
 In (a), the enzymes that cut in sequence 1 (recipient backbone, left column), or sequence 2 (donor, right column), respectively, but not in sequence 3 (final plasmid).